-As the country reopens, fast-food stocks should climb higher.
+As the country continues to reopen, fast-food stocks should climb higher.
 More people are starting to travel and are looking for quick bites to eat along the way.
 Social gatherings are picking up, and this trend is helping traditional restaurants as well.

 On top of that, the best food companies can pass along inflation to their customers.
 We’re seeing price increases in many places.
 So it’s important to protect your savings against the loss in purchasing power… whether that is the best agriculture stocks or the food stocks below.

 The big companies in the industry tend to have some pricing power.
 Ultimately, people have to eat to survive and convenience is a big selling point.

 To start out, let’s take a look at the top fast-food stocks and some company highlights.
 There are some unique reasons these companies made the cut.
 Moreover, you’ll find some more insight and other investing opportunities.